Dog paw burn is caused by walking on hot surfaces, bitter cold surfaces, or harsh chemicals – like fertilizer or ice melt.

 How To Care For Your Dog’s Paws

-In Between The Toes: Take time to inspect between your dog’s toes for small pebbles, glass, or thorns.
-Lots of debris can get stuck in between those little toes.
+Toe Inspection: Take time to inspect between your dog’s toes for small pebbles, glass, or thorns.

-Wipe Off Dog Paws: When your pup is playing at a park, going for a walk, or visiting a pet store, make sure to wipe your dog’s paws off when returning home.
+Wipe Off: When your pup is playing at a park, going for a walk, or visiting a pet store, make sure to wipe your dog’s paws off when returning home.
 Washing off your dog’s paws will stop the spread of germs and parasites.

 Excessively Licking Paws